List of American supercentenarians: Adelina Domingues

+John Ingram McMorran

+John Ingram McMorran (June 19, 1889 – February 24, 2003) was an American supercentenarian who, at the time of his death, was recognized as the oldest living man in the United States and the world's second-oldest living man behind Japan's Yukichi Chuganji.
+Born in a log cabin in Goodland Township, Michigan, McMorran worked a variety of manual labor jobs throughout his life, including manufacturing munitions during World War I and working as a milk deliverer and mail carrier, before finally retiring at the age of 84.
+He spent 51 years married to his wife, Matie, until her death in 1964, and outlived his entire immediate family, including his only son, Robert.
+In 1973, he relocated to Lakeland, Florida, where he spent his final decades residing in a local healthcare facility.

+McMorran officially became the oldest living validated man in the United States on March 1, 2001, following the passing of 112-year-old John George Painter.
+Family members and caretakers frequently noted his unconventional lifestyle habits for a supercentenarian; he smoked cigarettes and pipes until age 97, enjoyed greasy foods, and famously credited his extreme longevity to drinking a cup of coffee before every single meal.
+Despite suffering from severe vision and hearing loss in his twilight years, he remained in relatively good health and high spirits.
+He died of heart failure brought on by complications from pneumonia at the Lakeland Regional Medical Center on February 24, 2003, at the age of 113 years and 250 days.

+Benjamin Holcomb

+Benjamin Harrison Holcomb (July 3, 1889 – December 2, 2000) was an American supercentenarian recognized by Guinness World Records as the world's oldest living man in 2000 (before American man John George Painter was discovered to be older).
+A lifelong farmer in Oklahoma, his life spanned three centuries.
+He passed away at age 111 years and 152 days in Carnegie, Oklahoma.

 Charlotte Benkner

 Charlotte Benkner (née Enterlein; November 16, 1889 – May 14, 2004) was an American supercentenarian and considered the world's oldest person from 2003 to 2004.
 Subsequent recognition of other supercentenarians ranked Benkner as the third oldest at the time of her death.

 Benkner was born in Leipzig, Germany, and emigrated to the U.S. in 1896.
 She grew up in Peekskill, New York, where her family ran the Albert Hotel, and as a young woman once met then U.S. President Theodore Roosevelt.
 After her 1908 marriage to Karl Benkner, she moved west, living in Pennsylvania and Ohio, before retiring to Arizona.
 Already a supercentenarian and the oldest person in Arizona, Benkner returned to Ohio to live in North Lima with her sister Tillie O'Hare, her youngest sibling.
 Tillie died in January 2004, just three weeks shy of becoming a centenarian.
 Benkner survived her sister by only four months, and died at age 114 years and 180 days, after a brief hospital stay in Youngstown, Ohio.